Bureau for Listening is an attempt to foster and care for listening…

 Bureau for Listening was founded in 2021 by:

 Lukas Quist Lund (b.
 1997) has a background in Applied Philosophy and History of Art, and works with philosophical and artistic wonder.
-Lukas is interested in and tries to explore, how wondering can be central within a philosophical and artistic interdisciplinary practice.
-Listening, both as something abstract and conceptual, but also as a methodology, something emotional, active, aggressive, and as a way of being, is an essential premise to this practice.
+Lukas is interested in and tries to explore, how wondering can be central within a philosophical and artistic interdisciplinary practices.
+Listening, as a methodology, something emotional, active, aggressive, as a strategy, a way for critique, as an artistic and academic practice and as a way of being, is an essential premise to this interdisciplinary practice.

 Amalie Sejersdahl (b.
 1990) has a background in Performance design and performance arts.
 She works with different kinds of experiences and is interested in working with the whole body and all of our senses within an experience.
 Sound and listening is a crucial part of this and raises questions about how we experience sound in itself and in relation to its surroundings.
 She is curious about the intimacy of listening, how we listen, what happens when we become aware of how we listen, what it means and how it can expand and affect our experience of the world, a given situation or a piece of art.